 Changing the Baseline Budget

 Baselines should only be changed when there is a change in scope and/or the organization needs a re-baseline.
 As the project progresses, project’s scope changes based on the technical requirements or the clients needs.
 Once the scope changes, cost items should be calculated according to the new conditions.

 New material, equipment, sub contractor and running costs may be added to the budget.
 In the same way, if the scope is reduced, some of the costs are removed from the budget.

 During the execution of the project, one or more tasks may have been underestimated or a ‘significant’ difference between the planned and the actual figures may have been identified.
 In that case the organization and the project management team needs a re-baseline.

 Baseline Budget Tracking

+Once you have completed the baseline budget, tracking phase comes.
 After the approval of the baseline budget, it will be retained as target.
-Budget tracking is calculate and analyze the differences between the planned costs and the actual costs.
+Budget tracking is to calculate and analyze the differences between the planned costs and the actual costs.
 Earned Value Management (EVM) technique can be used for measuring project cost performance and progress in an objective aspect.

 As the project progresses, you will need to make comparisons between planned and the actual figures to determine if you are under or over budget.
 It is a good practice to track both baseline schedule and baseline cost to understand both schedule and cost performance of the project.
 If the project is broken into various phases and locations, you must track the cost of both phases and locations.